janosh/matbench-discovery/site/src/routes/paper/+page.md

 <MetricsTable />

 > @label:fig:model-metrics Regression and classification metrics for all models tested on our benchmark.
 The heat map ranges from yellow (best) to blue (worst) performance.
-DAF = discovery acceleration factor (see text), TPR = true positive rate, FNR = false negative rate, MAE = mean absolute error, RMSE = root mean squared error
+DAF = discovery acceleration factor (see text), TPR = true positive rate, TNR = false negative rate, MAE = mean absolute error, RMSE = root mean squared error.
+The dummy MAE on our data set is 0.17 eV/atom and the dummy RMSE is 0.14 eV/atom.
+The dummy discovery rate is 43k / 257k $\approx$ 16.7% achieved by randomly selecting test set crystals.

 @Fig:model-metrics shows performance metrics for all models considered in v1 of our benchmark.
-M3GNet takes the top spot on most metrics and emerges as current SOTA for ML-guided materials discovery.
-The discovery acceleration factor (DAF) measures how many more stable structures a model found among the ones it predicted stable compared to the dummy discovery rate of 43 k / 257 k $\approx$ 16.7% achieved by randomly selecting test set crystals.
-The dummy MAE of always predicting the mean distance to the convex hull is 0.17 eV/atom.
-Our baseline model Voronoi RF beats random performance in both DAF and MAE.

-The maximum possible DAF on our current test set is $\frac{1}{0.167} \approx 6$.
-This highlights the fact that our benchmark is made more challenging by deploying models on an already enriched space with a much higher fraction of stable structures compared to materials space at large.
+CHGNet takes the top spot on all metrics expect true positive rate (TPR) and emerges as current SOTA for ML-guided materials discovery.
+The discovery acceleration factor (DAF) measures how many more stable structures a model found among the ones it predicted as stable compared to the dummy discovery rate of 43k / 257k $\approx$ 16.7% achieved by randomly selecting test set crystals.
+Consequently, the maximum possible DAF is ~6.
+This highlights the fact that our benchmark is made more challenging by deploying models on an already enriched space with a much higher fraction of stable structures than materials space at large.
 As the convex hull becomes more thoroughly sampled by future discovery, the fraction of unknown stable structures decreases, naturally leading to less enriched future test sets which will allow for higher maximum DAFs.

-We note that while F1 score and DAF of models that make one-shot predictions directly from unrelaxed inputs (CGCNN, MEGNet, Wrenformer) are seemingly unaffected, the $R^2$ of these models is significantly worse.
+Note that MEGNet outperforms M3GNet on DAF (2.70 vs 2.66) even though M3GNet is superior to MEGNet in all other metrics.

 The reason MEGNet outperforms M3GNet on DAF becomes clear from @fig:cumulative-clf-metrics.
-MEGNet's line ends at 41.6 k materials which is closest to the true number of 43 k stable materials.
-All other models overpredict this number by anywhere from 40% (~59 k for CGCNN) to 104% (87 k for Wrenformer), resulting in large numbers of false positive predictions that drag down their DAFs.
+MEGNet's line ends at 55.6 k materials which is closest to the true number of 43 k stable materials in our test set.
+All other models overpredict the sum total of stable materials by anywhere from 40% (~59 k for CGCNN) to 104% (85 k for Wrenformer), resulting in large numbers of false positive predictions which drag down their DAFs.

+However, this is only a problem in practice in the case of exhaustive discovery campaigns that attempt to validate all stable predictions from a model.
+More frequently, people will likely rank model predictions by hull distance starting with those furthest below the hull and stop after some pre-determined compute budget was spent, say, 10k DFT relaxations.
+In that case, most of the false positive predictions near the end of the stability list are ignored and don't harm the campaign's overall discovery count.

+We note that while F1 score and DAF of models that make one-shot predictions directly from unrelaxed inputs (MEGNet, Wrenformer, CGCNN, CGCNN+P, Voronoi RF) - rather than predict forces to emulate DFT relaxation - are seemingly unaffected, the $R^2$ of these models is significantly worse.
+Except for CGCNN+P, all of them even fail to achieve positive coefficient of determination $R^2$.
+This means their predictions explain the observed variation in the data less than a horizontal line through the test set mean.
+This suggests some models are not predictive in a global sense, i.e. across the full dataset range.
+We believe this reveals an important shortcoming of $R^2$ as a metric for classification tasks like ours.
+We find that even models with negative $R^2$ can be locally good for in the positive and negative tails of the test set distribution but suffer most in the mode near the stability threshold of 0 eV/atom above the hull.

 ### Cumulative Classification Metrics